TheBigEye/Aircraft/README.md

 * More durability in tools
 * Enchanted Tools and Enchantment Books

+## Installation
+1. Download and install [Java](https://java.com/en/download/).
+2. Then download the file with the extension .jar of the game [here](https://github.com/TheBigEye/Aircraft-Mod/reeleases).
+3. If you are on Windows, double click on the file or right click > open with "Java platform SE binary", If you are on Linux, open your terminal, go to the path where the .jar was downloaded and write the following, `java -jar Aircraft.jar`, you will have to open the game, if you get any problem when running the game on Windows (like a black screen that appears and disappears, open CMD or Powershell, go to the path where the .jar is and type the same command for linux)

 ## About
-* Aircraft is a mod that is totally based on [Minicraft Plus](https://github.com/chrisj42/minicraft-plus-revived).
+* Aircraft is a mod that is totally based on Minicraft Plus.
 * The mod has compatibility with Minicraft plus 2.0.6 and 2.0.7.
 (Older versions before 1.3 are compatible with 2.0.3 to 2.0.4).
 * The mod is in Beta phase, it is continuously updated to clean most of the bugs, make maintenance and add features.

-## Installation
-1. Download and install [Java](https://java.com/en/download/).
-2. Then download the file with the extension .jar of the game.
-3. If you are on Windows, double click on the file or right click > open with "Java platform SE binary", If you are on Linux, open your terminal, go to the path where the .jar was downloaded and write the following, `java -jar Aircraft.jar`, you will have to open the game, if you get any problem when running the game on Windows (like a black screen that appears and disappears, open CMD or Powershell, go to the path where the .jar is and type the same command for linux)